-To provide short-term care for youth who are placed in a home environment, such as a kinship or foster home, and are displaying behavior difficulties that require immediate intervention outside of the home, or are experiencing a crisis within the home that needs to be alleviated prior to the youth returning.
-The Crisis Stabilization service is generally utilized by placing agencies in order to reduce the chance of the youth disrupting from their home placement and having to be placed in a more restrictive setting.
+To provide short-term care for youth who are placed in a home environment, such as kinship or foster home, and are displaying behavior difficulties that require immediate intervention outside of the home, or are experiencing a crisis within the home that needs to be alleviated prior to the youth returning.
+The Crisis Stabilization service is generally utilized by placing agencies in order to reduce the chance of the youth disrupting their home placement and having to be placed in a more restrictive setting.
 The average length of stay for a child placed in Crisis Stabilization service is 7-10 days.

 Within two days of admission, the Case Manager arranges a meeting including the placing agency representative, the child’s discharge resource, and the child’s parent/guardian if possible/allowed.
-The purpose of the meeting is to start development of a behavioral contract and identify behavioral needs to be addressed in order for the youth to return home.
-During this meeting, the treatment team also makes recommendations for community resource agencies which can provide ongoing services to the family in order to provide support and help ensure a successful transition home for the child.
+The purpose of the meeting is to start the development of a behavioral contract and identify behavioral needs to be addressed in order for the youth to return home.
+During this meeting, the treatment team also makes recommendations for community resource agencies that can provide ongoing services to the family in order to provide support and help ensure a successful transition home for the child.